 Today, you will enjoy a morning and an afternoon game drive in the Samburu/Buffalo Springs Reserve.
 Alternatively, if you would prefer, the camp can arrange for you to take a picnic lunch with you, so that you can enjoy a full day of uninterrupted game viewing with your guide.

-After breakfast, depart on the drive down to the Rift Valley with a picnic lunch to enjoy on the way, arriving into camp later this afternoon.
-If time allows head out on a short afternoon game drive returning back to camp in time for dinner.
+After breakfast, depart on the drive down to the Rift Valley with a picnic lunch to enjoy on the way, arriving into camp later this afternoon in time to relax before dinner is served.

-After breakfast, you will be transferred to the airstrip, where you will board your flight to the Mara.
+After an early breakfast, you will be driven back to Nairobi and onto Wilson Airport, where you will check in for your afternoon flight to the Mara.

 The Masai Mara National Reserve is one of the most popular and most visited African game reserves.
 A true 'Out of Africa' safari destination, the reserve is mostly made up of open plains, baked golden by the African sun.